Naval Air Station Pensacola: Civilian employment

 Slavery remained integral to the Pensacola Navy Yard workforce throughout the antebellum period.
 As late as June 1855, the navy yard payroll listed 155 slaves.
-Scholar Ernest Dibble concludes his study of the military presence in Pensacola with this coda "In Pensacola the military was not just the most important single force creating the local economy, but also the most important single influence to the spread of the slaveocracy in Pensacola."
-The civilian payrolls of Pensacola reveal the navy yard leased slaves from prominent members of Pensacola society.
+Scholar Ernest Dibble concludes his study of the military presence in Pensacola with this coda: "In Pensacola the military was not just the most important single force creating the local economy, but also the most important single influence to the spread of the slaveocracy in Pensacola."
+The civilian payrolls of Pensacola reveal that the navy yard leased slaves from prominent members of Pensacola society.
 Enslaved labor continued on at the Pensacola Navy Yard until the American Civil War.

-On 13 August 1859, Commandant James K. McIntosh wrote to the secretary of the Navy Isaac Toucey"I have the honor to report that the steam sloop of war USS Pensacola was successfully launched ..." with this "launching the Pensacola naval facility became a true navy yard."
+On 13 August 1859, Commandant James K. McIntosh wrote to the secretary of the Navy Isaac Toucey, "I have the honor to report that the steam sloop of war USS Pensacola was successfully launched ..." with this "launching the Pensacola naval facility became a true navy yard."
 This was followed by the sloop USS Seminole that same year.

 In its early years, the garrison of the West Indies Squadron dealt mainly with the suppression of the African slave trade and piracy in the Gulf and Caribbean.
 The US and Great Britain had outlawed the international slave trade effective 1808, but smuggling continued for decades, especially as Cuba and certain South American nations continued with slavery.

 On 12 January 1861, just prior to the commencement of the Civil War, the Warrington Navy Yard surrendered to secessionists.
 When Union forces captured New Orleans in 1862, Confederate troops, fearing attack from the west, retreated from the Navy Yard and reduced most of the facilities to rubble.
 At the time, they also abandoned Fort Barrancas and Fort McRee.

 After the war, the ruins at the yard were cleared away and work was begun to rebuild the base.
 Many of the present structures on the air station were built during this period, including the stately two- and three-story houses on North Avenue.
 In 1906, many of these newly rebuilt structures were destroyed by a great hurricane and storm surge.